-What had been rumored for months became reality Wednesday morning, as Mike Greenberg and Mike Golic -- co-hosts of ESPN’s benign sports-chat behemoth, Mike & Mike -- announced that, after 19 years of good-natured guffawing, they would be parting ways at the end of the year.
+What has been rumored for months becomes reality this week, as Mike Greenberg and Mike Golic enter their final run as co-hosts of ESPN’s benign sports-chat behemoth Mike & Mike after 19 years of good-natured guffawing.
 To unpack this seismic rupture in the sports broadcasting time-continuum, we sat down with two of our resident ESPN addicts -- both of whom hold Mike & Mike in VERY different sections of their hearts -- to discuss what this means for not only them, but sports media as a whole.
 As you’ll see, in these tumultuous times, only thing one thing is certain: Mike & Mike are forever, for better or worse.

 Coleman Bentley: So Mike & Mike are officially breaking up after 19 years.
 Is your soul aching?
 Do you still believe in love?
 Can you ever trust another person again?

 Joel Beall: I know the Internet is taking to the streets like the Liberation of Paris, but unpopular opinion alert: I enjoyed the Mikes.
 (Or perhaps it’s not that unpopular; you don’t last 17 years on that platform without a sizable fan base.
 Maybe social media is just an awful place?)
 Yes, they were vanilla, talk radio’s equivalent to a CBS laugh-track sitcom.
 Yet, in this Stephen A. Smith Era where the best take isn’t the smartest but the loudest, I always felt safe with those two on the air, like having two agreeable uncles sitting in your backseat on the way to work.

 Let me guess: Your icy heart is warmed with rapture.
 Away with the contrived “Odd Couple” set-up, in with...well, anything else?